Teach First is committed to protecting your personal information and being transparent about any information we hold about you.

 Your choices regarding the information you provide to us

 These rights are not subject to any fee, and we will comply with any request within one month.
-If your request is particularly onerous or time-consuming, Teach First has the right to take up to two months to respond and to charge you for any reasonable costs in responding to such request.
+If your request is particularly onerous or time-consuming, we have the right to take up to two months to respond and to charge you for any reasonable costs in responding to such request.

 Teach First is registered as a Data Controller with the UK Information Commissioners Office, registration details as follows: